stelzinga/MF/Management_Framework.md

 - Other Costs: these include one off costs like fines, impairments etc.

 Cost is an undesirable, but necessary deliverable, and its minimisation through Cost Management is an important output of Management.
 Cost is expressed in reporting currency on the Income Statement, but within Operations it can also be expressed and monitored via proxies like time, man-hours or man-days, head-count, etc.
+Costs are recorded on the Income Statement and are maintained through Business Function Finance.

 ### Risk
 Risk reflects the probability of adverse, unplanned -not necessarily unexpected- events that have an adverse outcome and that emerge as a result of Run and Change being performed in a dynamic Environment.